react-utilities/react-utilities/README.md

-# React Utilities
+# React Utilities 🏎💨

-React Utilities to speed up and simplify React development 🏎💨
+Utilities for React to speed up and simplify development

 ---

-The goal of the project is to provide everyday components<br />
+This project provides everyday components<br />
-to speed up and simplify React development with little to no extra boilerplate code.
+for speeding up and simplifying React development with little to no extra boilerplate code.

-In this eco-system/monorepo, everyday React utilities can be implemented<br />
+- In this eco-system/monorepo, everyday React utilities are implemented and tested
-and tested so that users of this repository's utilities can use the <br />
+- A pattern of utility and recipe is established for easy implementation and development
-provided utilities with confidence and without much thought.
+- This means users can use install **React Utilities** with confidence and without thought

 ---